Skip to content

 The extraction layer converts scans, photos, and PDFs into structured data.
 This is the component that engineering teams feel most confident about, because the APIs exist and the documentation is good.

 The challenge is not clean-document OCR.
-It is OCR on a fax scan forwarded as an email attachment, a phone photo of an ID card taken in poor lighting, or a payslip in a non-standard layout.
+It is OCR on a fax scan forwarded as an email attachment, a phone photo of an Australian passport taken in poor lighting, or a payslip in a non-standard layout.
 Published accuracy rates of 98-99% apply to high-quality printed text.
 On real-world inputs, accuracy drops to 85-92%.
-The difference between 98% and 92% accuracy on a critical field -- a tax ID, a document expiry date, a company registration number -- is the difference between a reliable system and one that generates more work than it eliminates.
+The difference between 98% and 92% accuracy on a critical field -- a TFN, a document expiry date, an ABN -- is the difference between a reliable system and one that generates more work than it eliminates.

 For a deeper analysis of the technology choices at this layer, see our comparison of generative AI vs extraction.